Schistosomiasis: Infection estimates

 In 2010, approximately 238 million people were infected with schistosomiasis, 85 percent of whom live in Africa.
 An earlier estimate from 2006 had put the figure at 200 million people infected.
 As of the latest WHO record, 236.6 million people were infected in 2019.
-In many of the affected areas, schistosomiasis infects a large proportion of children under 14 years of age.
+In many affected areas, schistosomiasis infects a large proportion of children under 14 years of age.
 An estimated 600 to 700 million people worldwide are at risk from the disease because they live in countries where the organism is common.
-In 2012, 249 million people were in need of treatment to prevent the disease.
+In 2012, 249 million people needed treatment to prevent the disease.
 This likely makes it the most common parasitic infection with malaria second and causing about 207 million cases in 2013.

 S. haematobium, the infectious agent responsible for urogenital schistosomiasis, infects over 112 million people annually in Sub-Saharan Africa alone.
 It is responsible for 32 million cases of dysuria, 10 million cases of hydronephrosis, and 150,000 deaths from kidney failure annually, making S. haematobium the world's deadliest schistosome.

 Deaths

 Estimates regarding the number of deaths vary.
 Worldwide, the Global Burden of Disease Study issued in 2010 estimated 12,000 direct deaths while the WHO in 2014 estimated more than 200,000 annual deaths related to schistosomiasis.
+According to the Global Burden of Disease Study 2021, the number of deaths related to schistosomiasis in 2021 was 12,858 people.
 Another 20 million have severe consequences from the disease.
 It is the most deadly of the neglected tropical diseases.

 History

-The most ancient evidence of schistosomiasis dates back to more than 6000 years ago.
-Studies conducted on human skeletal remains found in northern Syria (5800–4000 BC), demonstrated the evidence of a terminal spined schistosome from the pelvic sediment of skeletal remains.
-Even if these evidence comes from Syria, it has been suggested that the 'cradle' of schistosomes lies in the region of African Great Lakes, an area in which both the parasites and their intermediate hosts are in an active state of evolution.
-Subsequently, it is believed that schistosomiasis have spread to Egypt as a result of the importation of monkeys and slaves during reign of the fifth dynasty of Pharaohs (~ 2494–2345 BC).
+The most ancient evidence of schistosomiasis dates back to more than 6,000 years ago.
+Studies conducted on human skeletal remains found in northern Syria (5800–4000 BC) demonstrated evidence of a terminal spined schistosome from the pelvic sediment of skeletal remains.
+Even though this evidence comes from the Middle East, it has been suggested that the 'cradle' of schistosomes lies in the region of the African Great Lakes, an area in which both the parasites and their intermediate hosts are in an active state of evolution.
+Subsequently, it is believed that schistosomiasis spread to Egypt as a result of the importation of monkeys and slaves during the reign of the fifth dynasty of the Pharaohs (ca. 2494–2345 BC).

 Schistosomiasis is known as bilharzia or bilharziosis in many countries, after German physician Theodor Bilharz, who first described the cause of urinary schistosomiasis in 1851.

 The first physician who described the entire disease cycle was the Brazilian parasitologist Pirajá da Silva in 1908.
-The earliest known case of infection was discovered in 2014, belonging to a child who lived 6,200 years ago.
+The earliest case known of infection was discovered in 2014, belonging to a child who lived 6,200 years ago.

-It was a common cause of death for Egyptians in the Greco-Roman Period.
+The disease was a common cause of death for Egyptians in the Greco-Roman Period.

-In 2016 more than 200 million people needed treatment but only 88 million people were actually treated for schistosomiasis.
+In 2016, more than 200 million people needed treatment, but only 88 million people were actually treated for schistosomiasis.